 Black rice, also called forbidden rice or "emperor's rice," is gaining popularity for its high levels of antioxidants and superior nutritional value.
 Forbidden rice earned its name because it was once reserved for the Chinese emperor to ensure his health and longevity, and forbidden to anyone else.
 Forbidden rice is a medium-grain, non-glutinous heirloom rice with a deep purple hue and a nutty, slightly sweet flavor.
 This whole-grain rice is rich in anthocyanins, which are antioxidant pigments that give the rice its unusual color.
 Relative to other rice varieties, forbidden rice is high in protein and iron; according to Chinese medicine, it is considered a blood tonic.

 One crop of rice created in China about 10,000 years ago is the ancestor of hundreds of types of modern rice.
 Black rice, however, is unique.
-Its purplish black color is a result of its high concentration of anthocyanin.
-It is the same antioxidant responsible for the color of eggplant, blueberries, acaí berries, and concord grapes, as well as purple cauliflower, purple corn, and blood oranges.
+Its purplish black color is a result of its high concentration of anthocyanin; this is the same antioxidant responsible for the color of eggplant, blueberries, acaí berries, and concord grapes, as well as purple cauliflower, purple corn, and blood oranges.

 Black rice is not as easy to grow as other rice varieties because it only yields about 10 percent of the harvest that other rice varieties do.
-That makes the rice very expensive, which is why it was initially reserved only for the richest of the rich—Chinese royalty at the time it was first discovered.
+That makes the rice very expensive, which is why it was initially reserved only for the richest of the rich—which meant Chinese royalty at the time it was first discovered.
 The grain is cultivated in Southeast Asian countries such as India, Indonesia, Thailand, and China.
 Owing to its popularity in Western countries, it is now also grown in small amounts in the Southern United States as well.

 The Nutritional Value

 Where to Buy Black Rice